-Ride through the ancient kingdoms of Shekhawati and experience the complete spectrum of life in Rajasthan, from subsistence farmers who maintain a very simple existence, to the privileged life of the princes.
-The Indian state of Rajasthan where our rides are located was once known as Registhan “land of desert”.
-You ride over a wide variety of terrain including not only desert but farmlands, rocky gorges, acacia forests, jungle scrub, and the fertile Aravali hills.
+Ride through the ancient kingdoms of Shekhawati and experience the complete spectrum of life in Rajasthan.
+Subsistence farmers, who maintain a very simple existence, to the privileged life of the princes.
+Ride in the state once known as Registhan: “land of desert”.
+Ride over a wide variety of terrain including desert, farmlands, rocky gorges, acacia forests, jungle, scrub and the fertile Aravali hills.

 Historically this is one of India’s richest regions, littered with magnificent forts and palaces that were once home, and in many cases, are still home to royal princes.

-Departing in January, start the Shekhawati Desert Ride in Delhi, before heading to Dundlod to meet your horses.
-Ride through the desert, over farmland and through villages for 6 nights.
-When you reach Jaipur, you continue your journey visiting the main sights of the Golden Triangle, including Amber Fort and the Taj Mahal.
+Departing in February, start the Shekhawati Desert Ride in Delhi, before heading to Dundlod to meet the horses.
+Ride through the desert, over farmland and through villages for seven nights.
+When you reach Jaipur, continue your journey visiting the main sights of the Golden Triangle, including Amber Fort and the Taj Mahal.

 A very special feature of this ride are the horses - the Marwari with their characteristic ears curling in at the top.
 They are spirited and forward going.
 The horses come from the stables at Dundlod Castle, home to Kanwar Raghuvendra Singh - known as Bonnie.
 Bonnie is a warm and considerate host and an expert horseman.
 He is a direct descendent of Kesari Singh who built Dundlod Castle in the 1750's.